 YES - 13.
 NO - 2.
+Vote Rationale Working Group Member

-Vote Rationale Working Group Member No Prefer a Clean Energy Standard rather than Renewable Jeffrey Cram, Energy Standard.
-GlobalFoundries No Options for Clean should be part of the mix - don't want William Driscoll, to close the door on evolving technologies that may come Associated Industries of up.
-I have questions about batteries and storage & other Vermont issues to deal with intermittency if we move to 100% Renewable in such a short time frame.
-Abstain Waiting to see the modeling data on the impact this Mia Watson, Vermont change would have on low income household rates.
-Housing Finance Agency -
+No Prefer a Clean Energy Standard rather than Renewable Jeffrey Cram, Energy Standard.
+GlobalFoundries No Options for Clean (energy) should be part of the mix - William Driscoll, Associated don't want to close the door on evolving technologies Industries of Vermont that may come up.
+I have questions about batteries and storage and other issues to deal with intermittency if we move to 100% Renewable in such a short time frame.
+Abstain Waiting to see the modeling data on the impact this Mia Watson, Vermont change would have on low-income household rates.
+Housing Finance Agency